 - Brush the tops of the cakes with milk.

 - Use about a 250°F oven.
 Bake for 3 ½ hours for the large loaf pans and 2 ½ to 3 hours for the smaller ones.

 - Use the toothpick test to check when done.
 Let cool for about 15 minutes before you peel the paper off the cakes.

-- Combine 3 cups dark raisins, pitted prunes or chopped dates, 2 cups golden raisins or chopped dried apricots.
+- Combine 3 cups dark raisins, pitted prunes, or chopped dates, and 2 cups golden raisins or chopped dried apricots.

 - Add two 16-ounce packages of candied fruit.

 - Stir in rum, brandy, or apple juice if you don’t want to use alcohol.
 Allow to soak overnight.

 - Cream together 3 cups butter and 2 ½ cups sugar.